rnystrom/WeatherKit/README.md

 ### Temperatures

 There are 2 values for temperature, high temp, and low temp: raw and locale'd.
 The raw temperature is what is returned from WeatherBug which is always fahrenheit.
 The locale'd temperature checks the <code>NSLocale</code> of the user's device and returns the converted fahrenheit or celsius temperature.
+Using this project is even easier.

 ### WKObservation